Carrots Make the Best Dog Treats Here’s Why (and How to Make Them)

 Let’s Make These Bones

-Mix your dry ingredients first — flour and oats together in a big bowl.
+Mix the flour and oats in a big bowl.
 Add the eggs, applesauce, and carrots.
-Stir until a thick dough forms.
-If it’s crumbling, splash in water a tablespoon at a time.
-Roll it out to about ½ inch thick on a lightly floured surface.
+Stir just until a thick dough forms.
+If the dough is crumbly, add water a tablespoon at a time until the dough holds together.
+Roll out to about ½ inch thick on a floured surface.

-Press your bone-shaped cookie cutter in, firm and clean.
+Press your bone-shaped cookie cutter into the buttery dough, firm and clean.
 Arrange the cuts on a lined baking sheet.
-Bake at 350°F for 25-30 minutes until the edges go golden and the kitchen smells incredible.
+Bake at 350°F for 25-30 minutes until the edges turn golden and the kitchen smells incredible.

 Let them cool on a wire rack before serving.
-Warm treats can crumble and nobody wants that mess on the couch.
+Warm treats can crumble and I hate that mess on my couch!

 Prep Time: 15 min | Cook Time: 30 min | Makes: ~24 treats